-Found 0 - 10 results of 19 programs matching keyword "measuring luminosity of stars"
+Found 0 - 10 results of 20 programs matching keyword "measuring luminosity of stars"

+This hands-on science video explains Einsteins light-bending concept using nothing more than a wine glass and an LED light representing a star.
 Astronomer Dr. Isabel Hawkins's journey to the stars began with two chance moments of enchantment with celestial bodies in her native Argentina.
 Inspired by the mystery of the sky, she went on to study physics and astronomy in California and then to work for 20 years as a research astronomer at UC Berkeley.
 Now retired from research and devoted to inciting a love of the stars and sky in young people, Dr. Hawkins reflects on her own initial moments of inspiration, on sharing her love of stars with others, and on how astronomy can, and should, remind us of our connection to one another, under a canopy of mystery.

 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website Which is farthest away from the earth, the stars or Pluto?
 The answer may be obvious to you, but a lot of people get this wrong.
 Listen to TI director Linda Shore as she presents a little survey about how things are arranged in the heavensand explains what the surprising results mean.
-Astrophysicist Paul Coleman and expert ocean navigator Kalepa Baybayan visited the Exploratorium as advisors to our Polynesian Navigation project—a large-scale Web resource (launching April 2010) that will feature the astounding navigation practices of the Pacific Islanders, who were expertly navigating the Pacific thousands of years before the arrival of Europeans.
+Astrophysicist Paul Coleman and expert ocean navigator Kalepa Baybayan visited the Exploratorium as advisors to our Polynesian Navigation projecta large-scale Web resource (launching April 2010) that will feature the astounding navigation practices of the Pacific Islanders, who were expertly navigating the Pacific thousands of years before the arrival of Europeans.

 Paul Coleman works at the University of Hawaii Institute for Astronomy, where he concentrates on the large-scale structure of the universe.
 Kalepa Baybayan is an expert navigator who mentors Hawaiian youth in native navigation practices.
 Both men are native Hawaiians.
-We spoke with them about traditional navigation practices, the balance between science and spirituality from a native perspective, and the benefits of being grounded in one’s culture.
+We spoke with them about traditional navigation practices, the balance between science and spirituality from a native perspective, and the benefits of being grounded in ones culture.